 This paper is about the sale of shares/interests in thoroughbred horses for racing purposes (known as “syndication”) and the regulatory regime designed to promote and protect market integrity.

-I estimate that, in 2019, “ownership opportunities” in racehorses (yearlings and tried horses) with a total cumulative value of more than $40 million will be offered to investors by persons who are, or should be, licensed.
+I estimate that during 2021 “ownership opportunities” in racehorses (yearlings and tried horses) with a total cumulative value of more than $40 million will be offered to investors by persons who are, or should be, licensed.